 An expert introduction to the movement and the contributions of its leading lights, from Cassatt to Hassam, Breck to Benson — featuring works offered at Christie’s

-In the late 19th century a handful of American artists travelled to France, where the Impressionist movement was emerging.
-Many studied at the prestigious Paris art school the Académie Julian, and a number moved to Giverny to join the artist’s colony established by Claude Monet — a leading proponent of French Impressionism.
+In the late 19th century, a period that witnessed the full flowering of the Impressionist movement, a handful of American artists — including Guy Rose, Frederick Frieseke, Theodore Earl Butler, Willard Metcalf, Jane Peterson and Lila Cabot Perry — travelled to France.
+Many studied at the prestigious Académie Julian art school in Paris, and a number moved to Giverny to join the artist’s colony established by Monet.

-At the outbreak of the First World War in 1914, most of the artists at Giverny returned to America.
+At the outbreak of the First World War in 1914, most of the American artists at Giverny returned home.
 There, many continued to paint in the Impressionist style, translating techniques first explored in France to American scenes.